MicrosoftDocs/fabric-docs/docs/data-warehouse/compute-capacity-smoothing-throttling.md

 Throttling occurs when a customer's capacity consumes more CPU resources than what was purchased.
 After consumption is smoothed, capacity throttling policies will be checked based on the amount of future capacity consumed.
 This results in a degraded end-user experience.
 When a capacity enters a throttled state, it only affects operations that are requested after the capacity has begun throttling.

-Throttling policies are applied at a capacity level, meaning that while one capacity, or set of workspaces, may be experiencing reduced performance due to being overloaded, other capacities may continue running normally.
+Throttling policies are applied at a capacity level.
+If one capacity, or set of workspaces, is experiencing reduced performance due to being overloaded, other capacities can continue running normally.

 The four capacity throttling policies for Microsoft Fabric: